sandeepscet/InstragramPostOnMap/README.md

 # InstragramPostOnMap
-assignment on laravel, vue, MongoDb
+Assignment on laravel, vue, MongoDb

 Need to setup following key into .env file